andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

 Another downside of having the structure in the type is that we can’t store all of them in the same list or data structure.
 A `Network 10 '[5,3] 1` won’t share a list with a `Network 10 '[5,2] 1`, despite having the same inputs/outputs.
+You should

 Imagine that we had written a `Network` type that *didn’t* have the internal structure in the type —